 Dyslexia is a learning disorder characterized by significant difficulty with skills involved in accurate and fluent reading and spelling.
 While there is no single definition of dyslexia that is used universally, educators, researchers, and policy makers generally agree that the defining characteristic of dyslexia is a severe deficit in word reading.
-There is also general agreement that, to be diagnosed with dyslexia, children must have adequate vision and hearing acuity along with adequate cognitive skills to be able to learn to read (Elliot, 2020; International Dyslexia Association, 2002).
+There is also general agreement that, to be diagnosed with dyslexia, children must have adequate vision and hearing acuity along with adequate cognitive skills to be able to learn to read (Elliott, 2020; International Dyslexia Association, 2002).

-Increasingly, experts in the field of reading research point to multifactorial models of dyslexia, wherein risk factors interact with protective factors and the risk of dyslexia is increased or reduced (Catts & Petscher, 2018; Pennington et.al., 2012).
-There is, in fact, evidence to suggest that risk for dyslexia may be reduced through early identification and intervention on the essential early literacy and reading skills (e.g, Foorman & Torgesen, 2001; O'Connor, Harty, & Fulmer, 2005).
+Increasingly, experts in the field of reading research point to multifactorial models of dyslexia, wherein risk factors interact with protective factors and the risk of dyslexia is increased or reduced (Catts & Petscher, 2018; Pennington et al., 2012).
+There is, in fact, evidence to suggest that risk for dyslexia may be reduced through early identification and intervention on the essential early literacy and reading skills (e.g., Foorman & Torgesen, 2001; O'Connor et al., 2005).
 In prevention models, effective instruction of essential skills becomes a critical protective factor.

-Consistent with the definition of the International Dyslexia Association and current research within a prevention-oriented framework, dyslexia, then, is a significant and persistent difficulty with the skills involved in accurate and fluent reading despite having adequate cognitive and perceptual skills to learn to read and in the face of effective reading instruction.
+Consistent with the definition of the International Dyslexia Association and current research within a prevention-oriented framework, dyslexia, then, is a significant and persistent difficulty with the skills involved in accurate and fluent reading despite having adequate cognitive and perceptual skills and access to effective reading instruction.